Venu G. Pillarisetty, MDDr. Pillarisetty is a surgical oncologist who cares for patients with pancreas cancer and other gastrointestinal malignancies.

 “There is a faulty immune response to pancreas cancer,” he says.
 “The immune system’s primary responsibility is to decide whether to attack or accept a potential target.
 Much of the early work in immunology was done in the context of organ transplantation, for which acceptance is the ultimate goal.
 In contrast, for an immune response to cancer, we want the immune system to recognize the cancer as abnormal and kill it.
 Recent data show that pancreas cancer may be evading the immune response and actually might be getting assistance from the immune system.”

-Dr. Pillarisetty is working with Dr. Cassian Yee in his T-cell lab at Fred Hutchinson Cancer Research Center and hopes to find a way to target an immune response to a specific protein in pancreas cancer.
+Dr. Pillarisetty also does research at Fred Hutchinson Cancer Research Center and hopes to find a way to target an immune response to a specific protein in pancreas cancer.

 “A mentor of mine in residency advised me to pick the patients I like to care for, a disease I like to manage, and the colleagues I like to work with,” Pillarisetty says.
 “I now dole out the same advise to the medical students and residents who I get to work with.
 Pancreas and liver surgery are challenging, which is appealing to me.
 And from a research perspective, there is really a profound need for new treatments for pancreas cancer.

-“Taking care of people with pancreas cancer makes you appreciate and make the most of life,” Pillarisetty says.
-When he isn’t working, he enjoys spending time with his wife and son, bicycling, photography, and cooking.
+“Taking care of people with pancreas cancer makes you appreciate and make the most of life,” Dr. Pillarisetty says.
+When he isn’t working, he enjoys spending time with his wife and son, bicycling, taking photographs, and cooking.